 When building a large cache, you may be tempted to set up auto scaling triggers that automatically increase the number of EC2 instances working on the cache as the CPU usage increases.
 However, auto scaling is better suited to handling unexpected spikes in traffic.
 When creating caches, you already know that you will need a great amount of computing power; therefore, it makes more sense to launch all your needed instances before you build the cache, rather than waiting for them to launch sequentially via auto scaling triggers.

 Deciding where to place the cache

 As described in Strategies for data transfer to Amazon Web Services, there are several types of locations where you can place your data.
 When you first create the cache, you'll write it to an EBS volume that's attached to your EC2 instance.
 This volume is attached at the time you build your site, and it's a good place to put the cache if the volume is large enough.
-If the volume is too small, you need to create and attach another volume and register a server cache directory on it.
+If the volume is too small, you can replace it with a larger volume you create from a snapshot of the existing data volume and register a server cache directory on it.

-Do not build a cache on the C drive of your EC2 instance.
+Do not build a cache on the C or root drive of your EC2 instance.
 If the instance is ever terminated, the cache will be lost.

 If you have existing caches on a local disk and are comfortable using Amazon Simple Storage Service (S3) buckets, you can copy your CompactV2 caches to a bucket in Amazon S3 and store map caches there.
 Cloud stores registered as cache directories cannot be used to create or manage caches.
 The storage format of the cache should be CompactV2 for cache consumption to be supported, as this format is optimized for best performance.
 If your existing cache is using an older storage format, use the Upgrade Map Cache Storage Format geoprocessing tool to upgrade to the CompactV2 format.